kenstratton/word_guessing_game/README.md

 Access: https://guess-ufo.herokuapp.com/

 ## Tools and Techniques
-Language:  Python
+Language:  Python 2.7.16

-Framework: Flask
+Framework: Flask 1.1.2

+    Aim of choosing Flask was to make the application structure simple and custamizable.

+Database:

-Database:  SQLite
+    Development -> SQLite 3.32.3
+    Production -> PostgreSQL 12.5

-ORM:       SQLAlchemy
+ORM:       SQLAlchemy 2.4.4

-WebServer: Waitress
+WebServer: Heroku 7.47.11

-Simple while loop to get input from the user and print it to the screen

-Keep track of how many times a user has attempted something
+I used Javascript to implement Game section where users try any times with a random secret word.

 ## Design
 Downloadable in PDF format from the following link: